Fântâna Albă massacre: Background

-In late June 1940, Romania was forced to withdraw from a territory inhabited by 3.76 million people, submitting to an ultimatum by the Soviet Union; see Soviet occupation of Bessarabia and Northern Bukovina.
-The Romanian administration and military were evacuated, while the Red Army and the NKVD quickly occupied the land.
-Many families were caught by surprise by the rapid sequence of events, and had members on both sides of the new border.
-Therefore, many tried to cross the border, with or without official permission.
+In late June 1940, the Kingdom of Romania was forced to withdraw from a territory inhabited by 3.76 million people, submitting to an ultimatum by the Soviet Union that resulted in the Soviet occupation of Bessarabia and Northern Bukovina.
+The Romanian administration and military were evacuated while the Red Army and the NKVD quickly occupied the region.
+The rapid change in administration and redrawing of the border caught many families by surprise, leaving family members trapped on both sides.
+Many people therefore tried to cross the new border, with or without official permission.
 According to official Soviet data, in the area patrolled by the 97th Unit of the Soviet Border Troops, 471 people had crossed the border illegally from the districts of Hlyboka, Hertsa, Putila, and Storozhynets.
 The zone assigned to this unit extended from the border to about 7.5 km south of Chernivtsi.

 From the more remote areas of Chernivtsi Oblast (the northern portion of the acquired territories that were included in the USSR), such as the districts of Vashkivtsi, Zastavna, Novoselytsia, Sadhora, and Chernivtsi-rural, 628 people crossed the border to find refuge in Romania.
 This phenomenon cut across all ethnic and social groups in the occupied territories.
 A Ukrainian scholar estimated the number of refugees to Romania during the first year of Soviet administration at 7,000.

-The Soviet authorities' reaction to this phenomenon was twofold.
+The Soviet authorities' reaction to these mass immigrations was twofold.
 First, border patrol efforts were strengthened.
-Second, lists were made of families that had one or more members which had fled to Romania, and thus were considered "traitors of the Motherland", therefore subject to labor camp deportation.
+Second, lists were made of families that had one or more members who had fled to Romania and who were thus considered "traitors to the Motherland", making them subject to deportation to labor camps.
 On 1 January 1941, the lists made by the 97th Unit of the Soviet Border Guards mentioned 1,085 persons.
 Tables for other localities included names for 1,294 people (on 7 December 1940).
 At this point, even people who were merely suspected of intending to flee to Romania began to be included.